wuxr123/Resume/content/authors/xiaoranwu/_index.md

 headless: true  # This file represents a page section.

 # Display name
-title: Xiaoran Wu 吴潇然
+title: New Xiaoran Wu 吴潇然

 # Full name (for SEO)
 first_name: Xiaoran
 last_name: Wu

-# Status emoji
-# status:
-#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true